-The all the capitalist powers of the world look upon the Soviet Union with a jaundiced eye Great Britain at this moment is the leader in the aggression.
-Great Britain stands more to lose than any other power from a revolution among Oriental peoples that would snap the imperialist chain, and the sympathy and encouragement given to subject peonormality and the exploited workers by the Soviet Union has increased the revolutionary ferment among the peoples of China, India and other secferment 114 tions of the Far East, which are controlled and robbed by Great Britain, directly or indirectly.
-The loss in trade suffered by Great British dur-ing the war was followed by urrest and the spread of revolutionary sentiment among the British masses.
-The revolutionization of the British work-ers forced the British ruling classes to go easy and Ramsay MacDonald was allowed to function at the head of a so-called Labor government while the process of bringing about some degree of stabiliza-tion was being developed.
-During this period, closer trade and diplomatic relations were established be-tween the Soviet Union and Great Britain and credit arrangements were on the point of completion when the Tories returned to power on a wave of hysteria caused by the publication of a fake "Zinoviev letter."
-Since then the tory government has been increas-ing in its provocative acts against the Soviet Union.
+The loss in trade suffered by Great Britain during the war was followed by urrest and the spread of revolutionary sentiment among the British masses.
+The revolutionization of the British workers forced the British ruling classes to go easy and Ramsay MacDonald was allowed to function at the head of a so-called Labor government while the process of bringing about some degree of stabilization was being developed.
+During this period, closer trade and diplomatic relations were established between the Soviet Union and Great Britain and credit arrangements were on the point of completion when the Tories returned to power on a wave of hysteria caused by the publication of a fake "Zinoviev letter."

+Since then the tory government has been increasing in its provocative acts against the Soviet Union.
 Its hand was held by the solidarity of the working masses with their comrades in Russia, a feeling to which the official labor leaders were forced to respond.
-On the continent the leaders of the So-cialist and Labor International and its side kick the Internetional Exclaration of Trade Unions are the International Federation of Trade Unions are the closest allies of the imperialists in their anti-Soviet campaign.
-Hitherto the British trade union leaders outside of a few outspoken monarchists like J. H Thomas, expressed strong sympathy with the Sovie Union and declared that the workers would not per-mit 'a war on the U.S.S.R., that the fruits of the Russian revolution must be conserved.
+On the continent the leaders of the Socialist and Labor International and its side kick the International Federation of Trade Unions are the closest allies of the imperialists in their anti-Soviel campaign.
+Hitherto the British trade union leaders outside of a few outspoken monarchists like J. H Thomas, expressed strong sympathy with the Soviel Union and declared that the workers would not permit a war on the U.S.S.R., that the fruits of the Russian revolution must be conserved.
 But since the defeat of the General Strike thru the betrayal of the leaders, from the right to the so-called left, the leaders have been growing progressively hostile until today there is a solid reactionary line at the head of the trade union movement in England, at one in their hostility to the Communist movement and to the leaders of the Soviet government, tho they are careful yet to make a distinction between the leaders of the government and the leaders of the Communist Party of the Soviet Union.

-The passage of the trade Union Disputes Bill without an effective protest on the part of the bureaucrats places the necessary legal instruments in the hands of the government which will enable them to use the forces of the crown against the mions should they strike in protest against a wat on Russia.
+The passage of the trade Union Disputes Bill without an effective protest on the part of the bureaucrats places the necessary legal instruments in the hands of the government which will enable them to use the forces of the crown against the unions should they strike in protest against a war on Russia.
 At the Edinburgh conference of the Trade Union Congress held this week, the leaders of the General Council jammed thru a resolution which would disaffiliate any trades council or local union connected with the Minority Movement and (Continued on page 2)